Back Pain and Injuries: Manual Handling, Repetitive Strains and Slips and Falls

 If you have suffered a back injury due to the negligence of

 a third party you could be entitled to compensation.

-Common back injury claims include:
+Common sources of back injury claims:

 - Employees suffering back injuries whilst operating heavy machinery